CM000n/qss/README.md

 ## Credits
 QSS was largely inspired by and based on [LTSS (Long Time State Storage)](https://github.com/freol35241/ltss) by [freol35241](https://github.com/freol35241).
 Many thanks to [freol35241](https://github.com/freol35241) for his great work!

+## Disclaimer
+* QSS is not an official extension of the QuestDB project and is not directly related to it.
+* No liability is accepted for any loss of data that may occur through the use of QSS.
+Use at your own risk!